 - Burlington School requires all personal details from students on initial registration to The School to offer the opportunity for the student, parents/guardian or agent to tell us of any medical conditions or educational needs.
-Arrangements will be made for the appropriate requirements of each individual student. - Full next of kin details for all students are required prior to arrival in case of any emergency. - All parents/guardians of any under-18s coming to The School must complete, sign and return a parental consent form, which is sent out when the booking is received. - Teachers will be told in advance if any special requirements are needed for vulnerable adults in their classes. - Appropriate training is provided to all relevant staff prior to the arrival of students who are classed as vulnerable. - A meeting is arranged between each student and the Safeguarding & Welfare Officer during the student's first week, to check on their welfare, and to discuss the assistance available to them. - All students must be made aware of the 24-hour emergency phone numbers for welfare and accommodation, and must be made to feel happy to call these numbers at any time (they are listed in the student handbook).
+Arrangements will be made for the appropriate requirements of each individual student. - Full next of kin details for all students are required prior to arrival in case of any emergency. - All parents/guardians of any under-18s coming to The School must complete, sign and return a parental consent form, which is sent out when the booking is received. - Teachers will be told in advance if any special requirements are needed for vulnerable adults in their classes. - Appropriate training is provided to all relevant staff prior to the arrival of students who are classed as vulnerable. - A meeting is arranged for students aged 16-17 on the Adult Programme with the DSL every week. - All students must be made aware of the 24-hour emergency phone numbers for welfare and accommodation, and must be made to feel happy to call these numbers at any time.